 Your business could be instantly verified on Google if you’ve already verified your business’ website through Google Search Console.
-This option is not available for all business categories, but if it is, verification requires you to simply log into your Google My Business account with the email associated with your Search Console account and then click “Verify.”
+This option is not available for all business categories, but if it is, verification requires you to simply log into your Google Business Profile account with the email associated with your Search Console account and then click “Verify.”

 How to Check That Your Business Has Been Verified

 Can’t remember if you verified your business with Google Business Profile?
 Have multiple business locations and not sure if each one has been verified?
 You can check the verification status of your business easily.
 To see if your business has been verified, Google offers a simple check that takes just a few clicks.

 First, you’ll be asked if your current profile email is the one associated with your business.

 Next, if your account is connected to one business or multiple.
 Select the business you’re wondering about and hit next.